In this tutorial, we’ll look at the hashing methods used by Linux to hash the user’s passphrase.

 3. The crypt Function

-In Linux, user passphrases are hashed using the crypt function before they are stored in the shadow file.
+In Linux, user passphrases are hashed using the crypt function, and then the hashed passphrases are stored in the shadow file.

 The hashed passphrase follows a specific format:

 The id is the hashing method used when hashing the passphrase.
 For example, if the hash value is produced by yescrypt, the ID will be y, and 6 if the sha512crypt method is used.
 For a complete list of hashing methods and their ID, we can refer to the file format of the crypt function documentation.

 By comparing the hashed passphrase of bob we saw earlier with the format, we can see that the ID of the hashing method is y.
 In other words, our passphrase for user account bob is hashed using the yescrypt method.